pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

 History
 =======

-This specification was originally approved as :pep:`427`.
+- February 2013: This specification was approved through :pep:`427`.

-The following changes were applied since the initial version:

-- The rules on escaping in wheel filenames were revised, to bring them into line with what popular tools actually do (February 2021).
+- February 2021: The rules on escaping in wheel filenames were revised, to bring them into line with what popular tools actually do.

 Appendix